 11 of 16

 Watch your kids' eyes light up when you serve this delicious chocolate pudding pie.
 With a comforting, homemade graham cracker crust and an easy and rich filling made with instant chocolate pudding, this is bound to become a favorite recipe in your household—and easy enough to let the kids chip in.
 Top it with fluffy whipped cream for an extra special after-dinner treat.

 What could be better for munching on by the tree than these adorable festive Christmas tree pretzel pops?
 This Christmas treat is super easy to create, with only two ingredients, plus whatever sprinkles or toppings you choose to add.
-Green candy is melted in the microwave and then drizzled over store-bought pretzel sticks to look like trees; the kids can then decorate the trees any way they like.
+Green candy is melted in the microwave and then drizzled over store-bought pretzel rods to look like trees.
+The kids can then decorate the trees any way they like.

 This classic vanilla sugar cookie recipe is so easy and makes your kitchen smell heavenly while it bakes.
 Kids love to help cut the cookies into shapes and to decorate them with icing and sprinkles.
 It's a festive, favorite Christmas cookie recipe for kids and the young at heart.

-Forget about the gingerbread house kit!
-It's such fun—and makes your kitchen smell so heavenly—to make your own homemade gingerbread house.
+Forget about the gingerbread house kit.
+Making your own homemade gingerbread house is such fun—and makes your kitchen smell so heavenly.
 Whether the kids help bake or not, they will love decorating this winter holiday tradition.
 With a delicious gingerbread house recipe for fresh gingerbread, links to gingerbread house instructions and ideas, and helpful tips on decorating and storage, this is sure to become your go-to gingerbread house recipe that you'll use every year.